dominic-nhat-ng/dominic-nhat-ng/README.md

 <blockquote>
 <i>
-“And what is the use of a book," thought Alice, "without pictures or conversation?” - Lewis Carroll
+“Every book is a great action and every great action is a book!” - Martin Luther
 </i>
 </blockquote>